+When collecting soil samples to send out for testing, youyouyou may consider takingtake separate samples from locations with different characteristics throughout the property , label each sample bag,and map them for your records (Figure 1).
+This can help determine if any potential contaminants found are localized or widespread across the site.
+Each sample should be composed of 15-20 subsamples collected throughout the sampling area, mixed thoroughly oninon a bucket and placing about one pound of soil in a clean bag labeled appropriately.
+(Figure 1)..
+Should each sample be placed in its own bag?
+Do you label the bags?
+Is all of this information on the test kit?
+What PPE should someone wear while testing their soil (put a reference to BMP 1.
+Below)?

-When collecting soil samples to send out for testing, takeesamples from multiple locations at your site and map them(Figure 1).
-This can help determine if any potential contaminants found are localized or widespread across the site.The U.S. Environmental Protection Agency (U.S. EPA) recommends that for urban areas, “at a minimum, the soil test should include pH, percent organic matter, nutrients, micronutrients, and metals, including lead” (U.S. EPA 2011b).
+The U.S. Environmental Protection Agency (U.S. EPA) recommends that for urban areas, “at a minimum, the soil test should include pH, percent organic matter, nutrients, micronutrients, and metals, including lead” (U.S. EPA 2011b).
 This level of testing is adequate for a site that has been residential or a green space.
 Most commercial soil labs can test for the most important heavy metals, including lead, arsenic, cadmium, chromium, and nickel.

 More testing may be needed for sites with a history of industrial or commercial use.
 These sites have the potential to be contaminated by a wider range of heavy metal and polycyclic aromatic hydrocarbon (PAH) contaminants that will require more extensive testing to detect.
 An EPA-recognized laboratory is the best choice for this level of testing.